Umami Pot

 Step 6

-Shape each portion of rice into a triangle, depending on the number of onigiri you want to make.
-Press each onigiri firmly onto the salmon pieces in the container to adhere them.
+Shape each portion of rice into a triangle or your preferred shape, depending on the number of onigiri you want to make.
+Then, firmly press each onigiri onto the salmon pieces in the container to stick them together.

 You can store it in the refrigerator for about half a day.